Calyx of Held

-The Calyx of Held is a particularly large synapse in the mammalian auditory central nervous system, so named after Hans Held who first described it in his 1893 article Die centrale Gehörleitung because of its resemblance to the calyx of a flower.
+The calyx of Held is a particularly large excitatory synapse in the mammalian auditory nervous system, so named after Hans Held who first described it in his 1893 article Die centrale Gehörleitung because of its resemblance to the calyx of a flower.
 Globular bushy cells in the anteroventral cochlear nucleus (AVCN) send axons to the contralateral medial nucleus of the trapezoid body (MNTB), where they synapse via these calyces on MNTB principal cells.
 These principal cells then project to the ipsilateral lateral superior olive (LSO), where they inhibit postsynaptic neurons and provide a basis for interaural level detection (ILD), required for high frequency sound localization.
 This synapse has been described as the largest in the brain.

-The related endbulb of Held is also a large axon terminal smaller synapse (15-30 μm in diameter) found in other auditory brainstem structures, namely the cochlear nucleus.
+The related endbulb of Held is also a large axon terminal synapse (15–30 μm in diameter) found in another auditory brainstem structure, namely the anteroventral cochlear nucleus (AVCN).
 As with the calyces, these synapses promote fast, efficient information transfer.

-The calyx of Held holds vesicles containing glutamate on the presynaptic terminal, the vesicles are released upon stimulation (originating in the auditory system).
-The glutamate then binds to two known glutamate receptors, AMPA- and NMDA receptors.
+The calyx of Held and endbulb of Held hold vesicles containing glutamate on the presynaptic terminal; the vesicles are released upon stimulation (originating in the cochlea and AVCN).
+The glutamate then binds to two known glutamate receptors, AMPA- and NMDA receptors, rapidly initiating action potentials in the post-synaptic cell.

 Commonly used in research due to its large size, the calyx of Held has been used to understand a variety of mechanisms related to development of, and vesicle release of the synapse.

 Function

 The calyx of Held is a part of the auditory system, connecting the globular bushy cells (GBCs) of the anteroventral cochlear nucleus to the principal neurons of the medial nucleus of the trapezoid body (MNTB).
-As a synapse, the function of the calyx of Held is to transmit the signal from the GBCs to the principal neurons.
-The principal neurons of the MNTB are glycinergic, thus hyperpolarizing the superior olivary complex (SOC) nuclei in nearby cells and producing tonotopic inhibitory effects.
-As a result of its role in stimulating the principal neurons, the primary function of the calyx of Held is to allow differentiation between temporal activation of the cochlear hair cells that are important in sound localization (interaural level detection).
+As a synapse, the function of the calyx of Held is to transmit the signal from the GBCs to the principal neurons of the MNTB, which are glycinergic, thus hyperpolarizing cells in the lateral superior olive (LSO) nuclei and producing inhibitory effects.
+As a result of its role in stimulating the principal neurons of the MNTB, the primary function of the calyx of Held is to allow differentiation between temporal activation of the cochlear hair cells that are important in sound localization (interaural level detection).

-Interaural level detection is possible through the calyx system due to the large relative size of the GBCs, the calyx of Held, and the principal neurons.
-The neurons in the Lateral Superior Olive are especially important in discerning these interaural level changes.
-The large diameter size of the bushy cell axons allows the inhibitory signal produced by the MNTB neurons to reach the SOC approximately 0.2 ms following the initial cochlear excitation.
-This ~0.2 millisecond time measurement is important for comparing the contralateral (opposite side) and ipsilateral (same side) stimulation necessary in sound localization in the horizontal plane, and is key in distinguishing the location of low frequency sounds.
+Interaural level detection is possible through the calyx system due to the large relative size of the GBCs, the calyx of Held, and the principal neurons of the MNTB.
+The neurons in the LSO are especially important in discerning these interaural level differences.
+The large diameter of the bushy cell axons allows the inhibitory signal produced by the MNTB neurons to reach the SOC approximately 0.2 ms later than the ipsilateral excitation.
+This ~0.2 millisecond time delay difference is short enough to allow comparing the levels from the two sides to assess ILD, especially at high frequencies, and also allows some ITD sensitivity, at frequencies low enough to have cycle-by-cycle phase locking.